-The thicker the enameling the more durable the protection (to be sure), but the heavier your new skillet is going to be to wield.
+The thicker the enamel, the more durable the protection (to be sure), but the heavier your new skillet will be to wield.

-Stick to enamel that is between 3 mm and 5 mm thick and you’ll be good to go.
+Stick to enamel between 3 mm and 5 mm thick, and you’ll be ready.

 Design and Construction

-Check out this article I prepared that talks about replacement oven-safe knobs for cast iron cookware.
+Check out this article about replacement oven-safe knobs for cast iron cookware.

 Unlike seasoned cast iron enamel cast iron, cookware has its limitations.